The Electronic Patient Record (EPR)

 An EPR system that included all this, and was easy to use, would make a positive difference to patient care.
 It would be the hub for all the communication that goes on around a patient's care.

-Please go to the eHealth Case Studies page for more information about how to submit your case study.
+Please go to the eHealth Case Studies page for examples.

 How far have we come?